What is the cause of an Enlarged Prostate?

-Prostate gland is the gland, which is responsible for male fertility and is an integral part of the male reproductive system.
-It is located between bladder and penis just in front of the rectum.
+The prostate gland is the gland, which is responsible for male fertility and is an integral part of the male reproductive system.
+It is located between the bladder and penis just in front of the rectum.
 It is responsible for the nourishment and transportation of the sperms by secreting semen.
 As the size of prostate increases with age, urethra gets squeezed, leading to difficulty in urination.
-Prevalence of prostate related disorders are increasing day by day.
+Prevalence of prostate related disorders is increasing day by day.

-Prostate cancer is the most common cancer among the males.
-It is treatable, if diagnosed at an early stage.
+Prostate cancer is the most common cancer among males.
+It is treatable if diagnosed at an – early stage.
 Prostate cancer grows very slowly and has no symptoms in its early stages.
 Symptoms appear after some time & these could be:

 - Frequent urination: Increased size of prostate suppresses the urethra, which leads to improper urinary flow, leading to retention of urine in the bladder.

 - Enlarged prostate also leads to painful urination.

 - Reduced ejaculation: Production of semen is reduced in prostate cancer, leading to reduced ejaculation.